 |Diet||Carnivores that eat larvae, insects, crustaceans, and smaller fish.
 Live earthworms, tubifex worms, live water fleas, and brine shrimp are excellent options to supplement a flake or pellet diet.
 Freeze-dried krill and glass worms are also good options.|

 Angelfish Care – Infographic

 Share this Infographic On Your Site

 Setting up an Angelfish Aquarium

 Angelfish tend to be pretty hefty eaters, which means a lot of waste in your fish tank.
-Make sure you have a good filter that can handle these type of fish.
-While a good hang on back filter will work, I would highly recommend purchasing a canister filter.
+Make sure you have a good filter that can handle these types of fish.
+While a good hang-on back filter will work, I would highly recommend purchasing a canister filter.
 Canister filters can process a lot more water than HOB filters, and they tend to be a lot more effective for freshwater aquariums.

 When setting up your Angelfish aquarium, the first major decision you need to make is the type of substrate you are going to use.
 If you are new to fishkeeping, I would recommend going with a simple gravel substrate.
 Though gravel tends to trap a lot of waste, it is extremely easy to clean and doesn’t require a ton of upkeep.
 It is also fairly cheap to purchase, so your wallet will be happy (we can’t always say that in the fishkeeping hobby).

 If you are more experienced with aquariums, adding sand as a substrate can be a beautiful addition.
-Angelfish are natively found in the Amazon Basin in South America, so naturally they are more familiar with a sandy bottom.
+Angelfish are natively found in the Amazon Basin in tropical South America.
+So naturally, they are more familiar with a sandy bottom.
 Sand will give your tank a more realistic, natural look, but can be more difficult to clean.
 I personally use sand in all my new aquariums and would never switch back to gravel, simply for the looks.